-COVERAGE: Applies to all respondents in employment who do not usually work at night.
+- COVERAGE: Applies to all respondents in employment who do not usually work at night. - NOTES: Please see the note at the beginning of this user guide relating to historical quarterly specific questions.

 WCHDAY(1-7) - Which days of the week respondent usually works on